iggredible/Learn-Vim/ch27_vimscript_functions.md

 With `dict` keyword, the key variable `self` refers to the dictionary where the function is stored (in this case, the `meals` dictionary).
 The expression `self.breakfast` is equal to `meals.breakfast`.

-An alternative way to add a function into a dictionary object is using a namespace.
+An alternative way to add a function into a dictionary object to use a namespace.

 ```
 function! meals.second_lunch()